libp2p/specs/protocol-select/README.md

 it can send encrypted application data, it sends a list of supported protocols, no matter whether it is in the role of a dialer or listener.
-Note that depending on the handshake protocol used (and the optimisations implemented), either the dialer or the dialer might arrive at this state first.
+Note that depending on the handshake protocol used (and the optimisations implemented), either the dialer or the listener might arrive at this state first.

 When using TLS 1.3, the listener can send Early Data after it receives the ClientHello.
 Early Data is encrypted, but at this point of the handshake the